nixon-voxell/apu_final_year_project/design_impl.typ

 ==== Layout Content

 Create the native Typst source file to layout the contents of the user interface.
+As shown below, a \*.typ file will be created, written in the raw Typst source code.
+Here, a `main_menu` Typst function is defined with three positional argument `connected`, `connection_msg`, and `dummy_update`.
+Inside there, a `box` is used to cover the entire screen (100% on width and height) with an inset of 4em (em means font size here, which will be dynamically sized depending on the application's window size).
+Within the box, lies the content of the main menu which includes the title, start, settings, and exit button.

 #figure(kind: image, caption: [Main menu Typst source file])[
   ```typ